 on 4/16/2007 7:30:00 PM

 More reviews by tinksbell

 Hair: Brown, Other, Other

 I have this and it sure takes out blackheads.
 But for any cystic acne forget it (unless you see a head don't try it),,painful.
 I have had the pimples where I see something and I use the small wire loop side and I even get the hard sebum (seed) out.
 Just don't use too much pressure or you can get big scars.

-Get the PROFESSIONAL SKIN CARE TOOL--it's the one with the thin angled loop.
+A big thank you to the last reviewer of this product--I would never have noticed that tweezerman made so many different versions and I think I would have bought the wrong one too, if it weren't for you pointing it out.Get the PROFESSIONAL SKIN CARE TOOL--it's the one with the thin angled loop.
 I got mine off ebay and had to look at the auctions carefully to be sure it was the right one.
 It was, and it works great!
 So much easier on the skin than using your fingers, but that being said you can still leave some pretty bad red marks if you push too hard.
 Overall though it's just a fabulous, sturdy little tool for clearing blocked pores WHEN THEY ARE READY!

 i bought the correct tweezerman tool after purchasing the "wrong" tweezerman tool the first time. (see first review)...the B/B extractor SUCKS-i threw it away. i steamed my face and tried to extract the NUMEROUS blackheads on my nose with no success! i have ripe and ready blackheads and this tool was not able to extract a single one! (i happen to be an EXPERT extractor, as i have had hours and hours of practice :) so it's back to good ol' index fingers wrapped in tissue. it's all good. too much extracting/picking/fussing only AGGRAVATES my sensitive skin-thus this obsession needs to stop....